midhunhk/midhunhk.github.io/_posts/2017-12-18-google-developer-days.md

 Surprisingly I got a Laptop bag with Google logo and an IOT device to add to the Google Developer Days T Shirt I got on day 1 after the registration.

-Over all, it was a fun experience
+Over all, it was a fun experience and looking forward to more such events.